sosgisi/FullStack-Project/README.md

 API: The Movie Database (TMDB)
 Database: Cloud Firestore with Firebase Authentication

+I've deployed the project using netlify, here's the link: https://marvelous-cocada-78d4e9.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.